-City Fruit’s Harvest Manager is responsible for maintaining relationships with residential tree owners by reaching out to them earlier in the year to see if they would like to continue to keep their tree registered, if they’d like to receive some harvested fruit from their trees before donation, scheduling a time to harvest when the fruit is ripe, and thanking them for their donation to feed food insecure Seattleites.
+City Fruit’s Harvest Manager is responsible for maintaining relationships with residential tree owners.
+The Harvest Mananger contacts tree owners at the beginning of the year to see if they want to keep their tree registered, schedules a time to harvest fruit, and thanks them for their donation to feed food-insecure Seattleites.

-People or businesses who make financial donations or in-kind donations receive hand-written thank you notes.
-This is a personal way of showing appreciation and hopefully one step toward creating stronger personal relationships with donors.
+People or businesses who make financial donations or in-kind donations receive hand-written thank you notes, personal way of showing appreciation and creating stronger relationships with donors.

 City Fruit has a growing Salesforce database used to track monetary donations, fundraising, pounds of produce harvested, where the gleaned produce was donated, and volunteer hours.
 This is equally helpful with planning volunteer events and tracking their hours as it is with maintaining up-to-date information on donors.

 City Fruit promotes the cultivation of urban fruit in order to nourish people, build community and protect the climate.
 We help tree owners grow healthy fruit, provide assistance in harvesting and preserving fruit, promote the sharing of extra fruit, and work to protect urban fruit trees.